 The Company evaluates the fair value of certain assets and liabilities using the fair value hierarchy.
-Fair value is an exit price representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
+Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 As such, fair value is a market-based measurement that should be determined based on assumptions that market participants would use in pricing an asset or liability.
-As a basis for considering such assumptions, the Company applies the three-tier value hierarchy which prioritizes the inputs used in measuring fair value as follows:
+As a basis for considering such assumptions, the Company applies the fair value hierarchy which prioritizes the inputs used in measuring fair value as follows: